 \section{Dinitz's blocking flow algorithm}

 In this section, we will give an outline of Dinitz's blocking flow algorithm~\cite{Dinitz70}.
 Given a network $R$ with source $s$ and sink $t$, a flow $g$ is a {\em blocking flow} in $R$ if every path from the source to the sink contains a saturated edge, an edge with zero residual capacity.
-A blocking flow is usually called a greedy flow, since the flow cannot be increased without any rerouting of the previous flow paths.
-In a unit capacity network, depth-first search can be used to find blocking flow in linear time.
+A blocking flow is usually called a greedy flow since the flow cannot be increased without any rerouting of the previous flow paths.
+In a unit capacity network, the depth-first search algorithm can be used to find a blocking flow in linear time.

-Dinitz's algorithm works in {\em layer graph}, a subgraph whose edges are in at least one shortest path from $s$ to $t$.
+Dinitz's algorithm works in a {\em layered graph}, a subgraph whose edges are in at least one shortest path from $s$ to $t$.
 This condition implies that we only augment along the shortest paths.
-The algorithm proceeds by successively find blocking flows in the layer graphs of the residual graph of the previous round.
+The algorithm proceeds by successively find blocking flows in the layered graphs of the residual graph of the previous round.
 The following is an important property (see, e.g., \cite{AMOBook,SchrijverA,TarjanBook} for proofs).
-It states that the distance between the source and the sink always increases after each blocking flow step.
+It states that the distance between the source and the sink always increase after each blocking flow step.

-In the case of unit-capacity, Even-Tarjan~\cite{ET75} and Karzanov~\cite{Karzanov73} showed that the algorithm finds a maximum flow in time $O(\min\{n^{2/3},m^{1/2}\}m)$.
+In the case of unit-capacity, Even-Tarjan~\cite{ET75} and Karzanov~\cite{Karzanov73} showed algorithm that finds a maximum flow in time $O(\min\{n^{2/3},m^{1/2}\}m)$.
 In the case of {\em unit-network}, i.e., every vertex either has indegree $1$ or outdegree $1$, the algorithm finds a maximum flow in time $O(\sqrt{n}m)$.